 Spring Candlelight Concerts

-Candlelight concerts have a new version this spring, the Candlelight Spring Concerts, with a schedule of spring concerts where hundreds of flowers join the candles to brighten up these shows in the city, which already has some concerts scheduled for April:
+Candlelight concerts have a new version this spring, the Candlelight Spring Concerts, with a schedule of spring concerts where hundreds of flowers join the candles to brighten up these shows in the city, which already has some concerts scheduled for this month.

-The best music, in the most incredible places in town
+The best music, in the most incredible places in the city:

-In May, you’ll still be able to attend a series of music concerts at various venues in Lisbon:
+This month, you’ll also be able to attend a series of concerts and music festivals, in various halls and venues in Lisbon:

-- Pedro Mafama: May 10, at Sagres Campo Pequeno
+- Pixies: May 10, at Sagres Campo Pequeno

-- David Carreira: May 11, at MEO Arena
+- Rod Stewart: May 13, at MEO Arena

-- Thirty Seconds to Mars: May 29, at MEO Arena
+- Ivete Sangalo: May 25, at MEO Arena

 Gastronomy, Travel and Leisure